Tiny-Earth/DemoSite/site/src/design.md

 - **Be concrete.** The objective should be written in a way that allows the student's progress or achievement to be measured directly.
 Use language that makes clear how knowledge is being assessed.
 - **Be realistic.** The objective should be achievable within the context of the course unit and based on a reasonable level of prior knowledge or skill.
 - **Align with learning goals.** The objective should align with a larger learning goal.
+- **Be authentic.** The skills or ways of thinking should reflect what matters in the discipline and promote the  facets of science.

 ### Bloom's Taxonomy